Perry Salles: Biography

 Salles was born in Rio de Janeiro, on March 6, 1939, and was the adoptive son of actress Yara Salles.
 He began his acting career in 1961, portraying the character Fernando in the comedy film O Dono da Bola.
 His breakthrough was in the 1973 pornochanchada classic A Super Fêmea, where he met his future wife, Vera Fischer.
 Salles later acquired higher prominence after starring in the 1987 telenovela Mandala as Laio.
 Around the same time he directed the films Intimidade (1975) and Dôra Doralina (1982), the latter one being based on Rachel de Queiroz's eponymous book.

 In 1989, after his divorce from Vera Fischer, stricken by a severe existential crisis, Salles moved to Bahia, initially to Salvador and later to Trancoso.
 While living in Trancoso he learned that Rodrigo, his son with ex-wife Miriam Mehler, had died in a motorcycle accident.
 Since then he began to suffer from depression bouts, and the only films in which he acted during this period were O Efeito Ilha in 1994 and the critical and commercial failure Cinderela Baiana in 1998, in which he portrayed the erratic talent manager Pierre; despite the film's overwhelmingly negative reception, his acting as Pierre garnered him a small cult following.

 In the early 2000s, after overcoming his depression, Salles went back to Rio de Janeiro, after being invited by friend Ivone Hoffmann to partake in a theater play.
 He then saw a resurgence, and later portrayed Mustafá in the 2001 telenovela O Clone and Pacheco in one episode of the 2005–07 HBO series Mandrake, his last major TV role.

-In 2006, Salles suffered from a heart attack, and after a surgery a stent was implanted into his heart.
+In 2006, Salles suffered from a heart attack; after a surgery, a stent was implanted into his heart.
 During the surgery though, it was discovered that he had lung cancer, and that it had metastasized to his heart and brain.
 He retired from acting afterwards, in order to cure his disease, but would eventually succumb to it on June 17, 2009; his body was cremated and his ashes buried at the Caju Cemetery in Rio de Janeiro.